-A Street fibration, or weak fibration, is a generalization of a Grothendieck fibration which is non-evil, i.e. covariant under equivalence of categories.
+A Street fibration, or weak fibration, is a generalization of a Grothendieck fibration which obeys the principle of equivalence, i.e. covariant under equivalence of categories.
 In Cat, almost all Street fibrations which arise in practice are actually Grothendieck fibrations, so the extra generality is not very useful; since it is also fairly cumbersome, it is rarely used.
 However, when working with anafunctors or internally to a bicategory (a weak 2-category), one is essentially forced to work with Street fibrations instead; see below.

 Let be a functor.
 The notion of when a morphism of is cartesian is unchanged from the version for Grothendieck fibrations.
 However, now we say that is a Street fibration if for any and there exists a cartesian and an isomorphism such that .